Spatiotemporal Calibration of 3D Millimetre-Wavelength Radar-Camera Pairs: Methodology

 \subsection{Continuous-Time Trajectory Representation}

 Temporal calibration is most easily formulated as a continuous-time problem, in part because the batch optimization procedure incrementally time-shifts the measurements from one sensor.
 In turn, we require the ability to query the pose of the radar or the camera at arbitrary points in time.
-To enable this, we parameterize the trajectory of the radar-camera pair using the continuous-time B-spline representation from Sommer et al.\ \cite{Sommer_Efficient_2019}.
-This representation is briefly reviewed below; we refer readers to \cite{Sommer_Efficient_2019} for more details.
+To enable this, we parameterize the trajectory of the radar-camera pair using the B-spline representation from Sommer et al.\ \cite{Sommer_Efficient_2019}.
+This representation is briefly reviewed below.
+We refer readers to Sommer et al.\ \cite{Sommer_Efficient_2019}, de Boor \cite{1978_Boor_Splines}, and Qin \cite{1998_Qin_Splines} for additional details.